 f.
-As you become more advanced with 3D printing, you may want to experiment with many settings.
-Remember that you can always revert to these default settings at any time by reloading the "0.6 NWA3D A31 Normal Quality.curaprofile" on your microSD card, or ask us for help by filling out a Troubleshooting Request.
+As you become more advanced with 3D printing, you may want to experiment with many settings and create your own print profiles.
+Remember that you can always revert to the default setting at any time by selecting the "0.6 Engineering Quality" print profile, or ask us for help by filling out a Troubleshooting Request.

-3. Send the file to the printer
+- 3. Send the file to the printer - a.

-- a.
 Remove the microSD card from the computer. - b.
 Insert the microSD card, upside down, into the slot on the side of the A31E control box.
 The contacts on the card should be facing up. - c.
-By using this method, no computer needs to be plugged into your printer and it will run autonomously until the print is finished.

-4. Print!

-- a.
-On the NWA3D A31E control screen, select Refresh SD card (the last selection on the bottom of the main screen). and select "Print from SD."

-- b.
-Select your print (.Gcode) file.
+By using this method, no computer needs to be plugged into your printer and it will run autonomously until the print is finished. - 4.
+Print! - a.
+On the NWA3D A31E control screen, select Refresh SD card (the last selection on the bottom of the main screen). and select "Print from SD." - b.
+Select your print (.Gcode) file. - c.

-- c.
 Watch the 3D printer create your model!